ibm-cloud-docs/instructlab/_include-segments/ilab-cli.md

 `--name` (string)
 :   Name to give the model train run.

-`--synthetic-data-id` (string)
+`--data-id` (string)
-:   Synthetic Data ID that the model train run will be ran against.
+:   Data ID that the model train run will be ran against.

 #### Example
 {: #ilab-model-train-examples}